TaitoUnited/full-stack-template/DEVELOPMENT.md

 You can use the taito commands to manage branches, builds, and deployments.
 Run `taito env -h`, `taito feat -h`, `taito hotfix -h`, and `taito deployment -h` for instructions.
 Run `taito open builds` to see the build logs.
 See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/03-version-control.md) chapter of the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using a personal admin account after the CI/CD process has ended successfully.

-## Usage without Taito CLI

-You can use this template also without Taito CLI.

-**Local development:**

-    npm install              # Install a minimal set of libraries on host npm run install-dev      # Install more libraries on host (for editor autocompletion/linting) docker-compose up        # Start the application
-    npm run sqitch (TODO)    # Run database migrations (requires Sqitch installed on host) -> http://localhost:9999 # Open the application on browser (the port is defined in docker-compose.yaml)

-    psql / mysql ...         # Use psql or mysql to operate your database (requires psql/mysql installed on host)
-                             # DB port and credentials are defined in docker-compose.yaml
-                             # Example local development data is located in 'database/data/local.sql'
-    npm run ...              # Use npm to run npm scripts ('npm run' shows all the scripts) docker-compose ...       # Use docker-compose to operate your application docker ...               # Use docker to operate your containers

-**Testing:**

-Testing personnel may run Cypress against any remote environment without Taito CLI or docker.
-See `client/test/README.md` for more instructions.

-**Environments and CI/CD:**

-Taito CLI supports various infrastructures and technologies out-of-the-box, and you can also extend it by writing custom plugins.
-If you for some reason want to setup the application environments or run CI/CD steps without Taito CLI, you can write the scripts yourself by using the environment variable values defined in `taito-config.sh`.

-Creating an environment:

-* Use Terraform to create an environment, if your application requires some application specific external resources like storage buckets.
-Terraform scripts are located at `scripts/terraform/`.
-Note that the scripts assume that a cloud provider project defined by `taito_resource_namespace` and `taito_resource_namespace_id` already exists and Terraform is allowed to create resources for that project.
-* Create a relational database (or databases) for an environment e.g. by using cloud provider web UI.
-See `db_*` settings in `taito-config.sh` for database definitions.
-Create two user accounts for the database: `SERVER_TEMPLATE_ENV` for deploying the database migrations (broad user rights) and `SERVER_TEMPLATE_ENV_app` for the application (concise user rights).
-Configure also database extensions if required by the application (see `database/db.sql`).
-* Set Kubernetes secret values with `kubectl`.
-The secrets are defined by `taito_secrets` in `taito-config.sh`, and they are referenced in `scripts/helm*.yaml` files.

-Deploying the application:

-* Build all container images with [Docker](https://www.docker.com/) and push them to a Docker image registry.
-* Deploy database migrations with [Sqitch](http://sqitch.org/).
-Sqitch scripts are located in `database/`.
-* Deploy application to Kubernetes with [Helm](https://helm.sh/).
-Helm templates are located in `scripts/helm/` and environment specific values are located in `scripts/helm*.yaml`.
-Note that Helm does not support environment variables in value yaml files (this feature is implemented in the Taito CLI Helm plugin).
-Therefore you need to create a separate `scripts/heml-ENV.yaml` file for each environment and use hardcoded values in each.
-* Optional: Run automatic integration and e2e tests
-* Optional: Revert migrations and deployment if some of the tests fail.
-* Optional: Generate documentation and other artifacts, and publish them
-* Optional: Make a production release with semantic-release (see `package.json`)

 ## Upgrading